 Terence Trent D’Arby deserves mention too for his very uptempo soul version.
 I don’t find it to be totally successful, but it gets points for boldness.

 I did a mashup of Bob’s original as filtered through a vocoder with his 70s gospel version together, along with the Billy Preston and Caetano Veloso versions.
-Enjoy.
+Get in touch if you’d like to hear it.